-My fiftieth ground of 2011 was on Saturday 20th August at Villa Park in Birmingham, West Midlands.
+My forty-seventh new ground of 2011 was on Saturday 20th August at Villa Park in Birmingham, West Midlands.
 The match was Aston Villa vs. Blackburn Rovers in the Premier League.

 Villa Park is a several miles away from the main railway stations in Birmingham but the ground is just a few hundred yards from Witton railway station which runs regular services on matchdays.
 It has been home to Aston Villa since 1897.

 The ground has four separate stands with varying capacities.
 The Doug Ellis Stand on the north-east side of the venue runs alongside the pitch and is a 9,000 capacity two-tiered structure with a row of executive boxes separating the two tiers.
 Away fans are positioned in the right-hand portion of this stand.
 Opposite this stand on the south-west side of the venue is the Trinity Road Stand, a 13,000 capacity three-tiered stand which was renovated in 2001 making it the newest stand in the ground.